Who are they?

 Background and basics

 Unusually hot on training and monitoring, with far more detail and a greater sense of accountability than we usually see.
-Katie and Lorrae talk up a so-called ‘scaffolding system’ that they provide for their tutors which kicks off with online training via the JK Academy in areas such as conduct, safeguarding, how the company is run, how to measure student progression etc. All tutors are then assigned a monitoring manager to keep a close eye on performance, including via work samples –, and are offered further online training in areas such as lesson plans, 11+, SEN, online tutoring etc. Clients get plenty of feedback too, including monthly reports.
+Katie talks up a so-called ‘scaffolding system’ that she provides for her tutors which kicks off with online training via the JK Academy in areas such as conduct, safeguarding, how the company is run, how to measure student progression etc. All tutors are then assigned a monitoring manager to keep a close eye on performance, including via work samples –, and are offered further online training in areas such as lesson plans, 11+, SEN, online tutoring etc. Clients get plenty of feedback too, including monthly reports.
 ‘Most agencies are simply there to connect tutor and client, taking a fee for it and that’s it – no follow up.
 This one is clearly in a different league, with the ex-teachers at the helm having a strong sense of the fact that parents want more than that,’ said a tutor.

 Tutors told us they feel ‘hugely respected,’ empowered’ and ‘very involved,’ with ‘a real sense of belonging.’
 ‘They are the most lovely company to work with – an absolute pleasure.’
 ‘They are the best agency I have come across from training, monitoring, teaching and learning.’
 Some would like to see ‘more sharing of resources and ideas between tutors’ and ‘more socials for tutors to meet each other.’